Unifying and benchmarking state-of-the-art quantum error mitigation techniques

-It is important to note that although Richardson extrapolation motivates the form of the fitted ansatz, it does not guarantee good performance of the new method for several reasons.
-Firstly, all methods to scale physical noise are only approximate so the noise levels will be imperfectly controlled, leading to imperfect extrapolated zero noise estimates.
+It is important to note that although a combination of noisy observables inspired by Richardson extrapolation motivates the form of the ansatz in Eq.~\eqref{eq:UNITED_ansatz}, it does not guarantee good performance of the new method for several reasons.
+Firstly, all methods to scale physical noise are only approximate so the noise levels will be imperfectly controlled, leading to imperfect extrapolated estimates.
 Nevertheless, successful applications of ZNE and vnCDR show that imperfect noise scaling control does not preclude successful error mitigation.
-Furthermore, training a model based on near-Clifford circuit data is not equivalent to performing a Richardson extrapolation, so performance of UNITED depends on the ability to construct informative training sets.
-On the other hand, analogous to the case of vnCDR, we expect that fitting ansatz coefficients~\eqref{eq:UNITED_ansatz} instead of performing an extrapolation is beneficial as it does not require knowledge of noise levels, reducing impact of imperfect noise control.
-Additionally, adding copy data to the training set further increases the shot cost of the mitigation.
+Very importantly, training a model based on near-Clifford circuit data is not equivalent to performing the Richardson extrapolation, so the performance of UNITED depends on the ability to construct informative training sets.
+However, analogous to the case of vnCDR, we expect that fitting ansatz coefficients~\eqref{eq:UNITED_ansatz} instead of performing an extrapolation is beneficial as it does not require knowledge of noise levels, reducing the impact of imperfect noise control.

+Overall, combining observables with different noise levels can be used to construct estimates with less error as shown by Richardson extrapolation.
+However, the current level of noise in quantum computers is significant.
+Due to the concentration of the expectation values of observables for high noise levels, a large number of shots is necessary to extract information from highly noisy data~\cite{wang2020noise,franca2020limitations}.
+This limits the range of the noise levels that can be used in practice.
+Therefore, at an intuitive level, using VD-mitigated observables is another way to provide data corresponding to different noise levels enhancing previous error mitigation methods using variable noise levels, like ZNE and vnCDR.
+From this perspective, the UNITED ansatz uses near-Clifford circuits to learn the best way to combine the various observables calculated under different noise levels.

+Another important remark is that adding copy data to the training set further increases the shot cost of the mitigation.
 Therefore, the best choice of noise levels and the optimal number of copies is not known a priori.
-Despite this we found that the method gives mitigated estimates which remain stable with increasing $n$ and $M_{\rm max}$ and that it either outperforms or matches vnCDR performance for sufficiently large shot numbers.
+Despite this, we found that the method gives mitigated estimates, which remain stable with increasing $n$ and $M_{\rm max}$ and that it either outperforms or matches vnCDR performance for sufficiently large shot numbers.